THE DHARMA FLOWER SUTRA SEEN THROUGH

 This is what is called

-the sphere of frequentations towards enlightenment,
+the sphere of frequentations

-If there are monks who
+If there are monks who,

-after my extinction into nirvana
+after my extinction into nirvana,

-engage themselves into these practices
+engage themselves into these practices,

-as well as the spheres of frequentations towards enlightenment,
+as well as the spheres of frequentations

 then when they expound this sutra,

-they will have no weaknesses or fears in doing so.
+they will have no weaknesses

-Bodhisattvas who at the right moment
+Bodhisattvas who, at the right moment,

 enter into quiet rooms